“Now, explain it to me like I’m a four-year-old.”*

 I believe that effective communications are both an art (they could be creative, adaptive and flexible), and a science (they could be procedural, precise and methodical) depending on the purpose of the communications, the target audience and the circumstances surrounding the communications.
 As with most things, regular practice makes perfect.

-However, below are six tips of what not to do at the workplace regarding communications:
+However, below are six tips on what not to do at the workplace regarding communications:

 1) Do not assume that your target audience understands industry-specific jargon